-The Seattle Sounders are hosting Minnesota United on Monday in the Western Conference Final.
+The Seattle Sounders are hosting Minnesota United on Friday night in the 2021 Major League Soccer season opener.
 Here is everything you need to know.

 WHEN AND WHERE: Kickoff is at 6:30 p.m.
 PT at Lumen Field.